Holocaust Memorial Day (HMD) takes place annually on 27 January and marks the anniversary of the liberation of Auschwitz-Birkenau.

 Holocaust Memorial Day challenges each of us to learn the lessons of the past and to let those lessons inform our behaviour, our language and the way in which we treat those who are different to us.
 HMD encourages everyone to stand together with their local community.

-The theme set by the Holocaust Memorial Day Trust for this year’s commemorative activities is ‘fragility of freedom’, which recognises that freedom is fragile and cannot be taken for granted.
+The theme set by the Holocaust Memorial Day Trust for this year’s commemorative activities is 'For a better future' which recognises we can learn both from and about the Holocaust and more recent genocides, for a better future.

 Genocide is the ultimate manifestation of violence ending freedom to live.
 During the Holocaust, six million Jewish people – men, women, children and babies – were brutally murdered in fields, ghettos, concentration camps and death camps.
 In more recent genocides, vast numbers of people have been murdered purely because of their faith, ethnicity, or other form of identity.